-4.1 Does your jurisdiction regulate the collection/use/ transmission of personal data, and if yes, what is the legal basis for such regulation and how does this apply to fintech businesses operating in your jurisdiction?
+4.1 Does your jurisdiction regulate the collection/ use/transmission of personal data, and if yes, what is the legal basis for such regulation and how does this apply to fintech businesses operating in your jurisdiction?

-Swiss data protection law is set forth in the Data Protection Act ("DPA") and the implementing Data Protection Ordinance ("DPO").
-The revised DPA and DPO entered into force on 1 September 2023.
+Swiss data protection law is set forth in the FADP and the implementing Data Protection Ordinance ("DPO").
+The revised FADP and DPO entered into force on 1 September 2023.
 The main goal of the revision was to adapt Swiss data protection legislation to the changed technological and social conditions and, in particular, to improve the transparency of data processing and strengthen the rights and self-determination of data subjects.
 Furthermore, the revision served to align Swiss data protection legislation with the requirements of the General Data Protection Regulation (EU) 2016/679 of the EU ("GDPR"), as this was a key element to ensure continued EU recognition of Switzerland as a third country with an adequate level of data protection in order for cross-border data transfers to remain possible in the future without further protective measures.

-Fintech firms are subject to the DPA if they process personal data in Switzerland.
-In this context, the mere storage of personal data on a server in Switzerland is sufficient to trigger the applicability of the DPA.
+Fintech firms are subject to the FADP if they process personal data in Switzerland.
+In this context, the mere storage of personal data on a server in Switzerland is sufficient to trigger the applicability of the FADP.
 It is worth mentioning that Swiss data protection law is based on an "opt out" model, meaning that the processing of personal data is not allowed against the express wish of a data subject, but the consent of a data subject is, generally, not a requirement for lawful processing (subject to specific rules regarding the processing of particularly sensitive personal data).
+Recently and following the expansion of AI-supported data processing, the Federal Data Protection and Information Commissioner ("Commissioner") stated that the FADP is also directly applicable to its use (Commissioner, Current data protection legislation is directly applicable to AI, 9 November 2023).